sgago/algomon/readme.md

 # Napkin math
 [Top](#the-study-guide)

 Also known as back of the envelope calculations.
 These numbers are **heavily** rounded for memorizing.
-We want to be in the ballpark for creating useful mental models and to develop a gut feel for numbers being discussed to streamline conversations and make sure we've got a top-notch metnal model of what's being talked about.
+We want to be in the ballpark for creating useful mental models and to develop a gut feel for numbers being discussed to streamline conversations and make sure we've got a top-notch mental model of what's being talked about.
 If you need accurate numbers, then do your Ti-83 math instead.

 ## Costs
 Cloud costs are important.
 It's good to have a sense of how much cloud computing costs will run.
 If we're using 400, four core CPUs per month, we want to know what that'll cost.